-Clinical laboratory scientists and medical technologists are prepared to work in industry and research labs, hospitals and clinics.
-The need for medical and clinical laboratory technologists was projected to grow by 11% between 2010 and 2020, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS also reported that the median annual wage of medical and clinical lab technologists was $57,580 in May 2012.
+Clinical laboratory scientists and medical technologists are prepared to work in industry labs, research labs, hospitals, and clinics.
+The need for medical and clinical laboratory technologists was projected to grow by 14% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reported that the mean annual wage of medical and clinical lab technologists was $61,860 as of May 2015.

 Continuing Education Information

-Clinical laboratory scientists and medical technologists generally need to renew their license every two years, which requires a number of credit hours that vary according to state.
-A medical technology master's degree is also a good background for veterinary or medical school.
+Clinical laboratory scientists and medical technologists generally need to renew their license every two years, which requires a certain number of credit hours that varies according to the state where they are employed.
+A master's degree is also a good background for veterinary or medical school.